-and globalization.
-The Asian Financial Crisis of 1997, for example, demonstrated that "the poor in an era of globalization tend to be more vulnerable to external (essentially macro-economic shocks)" thereby making it "important to design and implement a set of safety nets and structural measures that would reduce their vulnerability".
+Since the 1980's, neo-classical liberal theories of development promoted free markets and trade liberalization in developing countries.
+Yet, low-income economies have encountered problems in the course of liberalization and globalization.
+The Asian Financial Crisis of 1997, for example, demonstrated that "the poor in an era of globalization tend to be more vulnerable to external (essentially macro-economic shocks)" thereby making it "important to design and implement a set of safety nets and structural measures that would reduce their vulnerability".46

-Thorbecke contends that globalization is not a reliable substitute for a domestic development strategy and suggests that developing counties should pursue both active liberalization and active domestic development policies rather than passively wait for "the market forces of globalization to pull them on a fast development track".
-He notes that passive liberalization, may lead to marginalization and countries "need to strengthen institutions as well as to invest in agriculture in order to reach the take-off-point for structural transformation of their economies to proceed".
+Thorbecke contends that globalization is not a reliable substitute for a domestic development strategy and suggests that developing countries should pursue both active liberalization and active domestic development policies rather than passively wait for "the market forces of globalization to pull them on a fast development track".47 He notes that passive liberalization, may lead to marginalization and countries "need to strengthen institutions as well as to invest in agriculture in order to reach the take-off-point for structural transformation of their economies to proceed".48

 The prescriptions of free trade and liberalization clearly benefit developed countries and newly industrialized economies.
-As Chang duly notes, "the developed countries did not get where they are now through the policies and the institutions that they recommend to developing countries today".
-The mercantilist policies of Britain gave way to Adam Smith's notions of free trade at a time when it was Europe's leading industrial power.
-Most of the current developed countries "actively used ... policies, such as infant industry protection and export subsidies - practices that these days are frowned upon
+As Chang duly notes, "the developed countries did not get where they are now through the policies and the institutions that they recommend to developing countries today".49 The mercantilist policies of Britain gave way to Adam Smith's notions of free trade at a time when it was Europe's leading industrial power.
+Most of the current developed countries "actively used ... policies, such as infant industry protection and export subsidies - practices that these days are frowned upon ..."50